apprenticeship preparation program

 Unions and the construction industry were selected as our primary focus because apprentices earn dependable hourly wages, receive full benefits, and are not denied employment due to their backgrounds.
 Upon completing an apprenticeship, an individual becomes a qualified journeyman and can earn $60,000-$100,000+ a year.

 The main components of the APP include case management services and a nationally union-approved course (MC3).
 To prepare our participants for obtaining and retaining employment, the program is further supplemented with life skills training, employability training, hands-on volunteering with Habitat for Humanity, union site visits, and guest speakers.
-The cost of attendance for each participant is $5,500, which covers tuition, fees and all required materials.
-However, the cost may be waived, with the program being provided at no cost to our participants through scholarships.

 By providing access to career opportunities, Flintridge is helping to transform troubled lives into empowered and productive men and women.
 Our graduates are a testament to the program's life-changing impact: "This program has opened my eyes to the opportunities out there and has given me a second chance."